wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.3.0 =
+- Regenerated the Translation POT file.
+- Language strings updated in various admin interfaces.
+- Removed the use of the FILTER_SANITIZE_STRING flag for PHP8.1 compatibility.

 = 4.2.9 =
 - Added filter hooks to the Thank you page output message so it can be customized using custom code.
 - The address data (if available) will be collected when using the new PayPal checkout buttons.